danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 > The `OPENID_SCOPE` and `OPENID_CALLBACK_URL` are pre-configured with the correct values

-If you want to restrict by the role, specify `OPENID_REQUIRED_ROLE` parameter.
-Behaviour of this field depends on your OpenID provider.
-Be sure that your OpenID provider return the roles.

-Check your AccessToken to determine the structure of your token [here](api/strategies/openidStrategy.js).

 6. Open the `.env` file at the root of your LibreChat folder and add the following variables with the values you copied:

 ```bash